-- oil and gas with a certainty of C,
+- oil and gas with a certainty level of C,

-- oil shale with a certainty of D,
+- oil shale with a certainty level of D,

-- asphalt with a certainty of C,
+- asphalt with a certainty level of C,

-- coal with a certainty of D,
+- coal with a certainty level of D,

-- phosphate with a certainty of B,
+- phosphate with a certainty level of B,

-- potash (non-playa) with a certainty of B,
+- potash (non-playa) with a certainty level of B, and

-- sodium minerals (non-playa) with a certainty of D, and
+- sodium minerals (non-playa) with a certainty level of D.

-- sulfur with a certainty of D.

-The proposed withdrawal areas may include mineral potentials of high, moderate, or low (Table 3.3-5).
-The following analysis describes the areas and occurrences of leasable mineral resources.
+The proposed withdrawal areas may include mineral potentials of high, moderate, or low (Table 3.3-6).
+The following analysis describes the districts and occurrences of potential salable mineral resources.